 Out of stock

 ELEVATION 1800-2200 masl

 RECOMMENDED BREW METHOD

-Ripe cherries are delivered to the wetmill for careful sorting and pulping, before fermentation for 36-48 hours, depending on the climactic conditions.
-After this point the parchment coffee is thoroughly washed and graded by bean density before being dried in the sun on raised drying beds for 12 – 15 days, until the ideal moisture level has been reached.
+Ripe cherries are delivered to the wet mill for careful sorting and pulping, before fermentation for 36-48 hours, depending on the climate conditions.
+After this point the parchment coffee is thoroughly washed and graded by bean density before being slowly dried in the sun on raised beds for 12 – 15 days, until the ideal moisture level has been reached.
 In the daytime the parchment needs to be raked and turned periodically to ensure a consistent drying process.
 The coffee is also covered between 12pm and 3pm to protect it from the hot sun, and at night time to protect it from rainfall and moisture.
 Once the coffee has dried to the right level it is transported to Addis Ababa for dry-milling, grading, intensive sorting and handpicking, before being bagged in GrainPro for export.